Green Home Grants 2026: What Support is Available for Landlords?

 1. The Great British Insulation Scheme

 The Great British Insulation Scheme[4], also known as ECO+[5], allows eligible applicants to get free or cheaper insulation to reduce their home’s energy bills.
+This scheme is arguably the closest to the Green Home Grant.
 This can include cavity wall insulation, solid wall insulation, loft insulation, and more.

 The scheme is open to homeowners, landlords, and tenants.
 Support can be received if the home involved has an energy performance certificate (EPC) of D to G, and is in council tax bands A-D in England, or A-E in Scotland or Wales.